HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

-I am Harun Mbaabu Mwenda, a highly skilled Senior Data Scientist with over 5 years of experience who possess excellent communication skills and the ability to work effectively with stakeholders across different functional teams.
+I am Harun Mbaabu Mwenda, a highly skilled Analytics Engineer with over 5 years of experience who possess excellent communication skills and the ability to work effectively with stakeholders across different functional teams.

 A considerable amount of my time is spent doing community work on things that I hope will help humanity in some way and my open-source work is supported by the community.